-Leader: Kevin Peberdy, Chief Operating Officer WWT, and WWT staff
+Leader: Dave Paynter, Chief Operating Officer WWT, and WWT staff

-Kevin is a botanist by profession and he will share Slimbridge with us from a botanist’s viewpoint.
+Dave is the Reserve Manager and a botanist and he will share Slimbridge with us from a botanist’s viewpoint.
 We will be guided through some of the more remote and sensitive parts of the reserve.

 Meet at 10:30 inside Slimbridge at reception in the Visitor Centre.
 Coffee is available from the cafe.
 There is a large visitor car park.
 Public transport is limited.
 The nearest train station is Cam and Dursley which would be followed by a short taxi ride.
 Slimbridge is largely a level site but there may be off path excursions into wet/damp areas.

 Slimbridge offers a range of wetland habitats (wet grassland, marsh, ditch edges, seasonal wetlands, mid-level and raised saltmarsh, including Atlantic salt pasture).
 Seasonally wet and goose/swan puddled habitats give rise to some interesting plant communities, including one of the few UK locations for Grass-poly Lythrum hyssopifolia.

 (If we have a group of 12 or more we can have discounted rates for admission to the Wetlands Centre).
 Entry is free to WWT members.